Downturn 101: DO-s and DONT-s when you have to wear the boots.

 CEO and Board to own the actions.
-The project I managed was called "Talent and Organisation Readiness (T&O)", and it was simply a combination of data-driven analysis on understanding root causes of why the business had failed, but focus more on People.
-It is very interesting approach indeed, because many downturns analyzed purely from business perspective (i.e. market share loss, turnover declines by key customers, financial assessment of ineffective spends, etc), but the way the Thailand's leadership approached it back then was from 'talent and organisation lens'.
+The project I managed was called "Talent and Organisation Readiness (T&O)", and it was simply a combination of data-driven analysis on understanding root causes of why the business had failed, but focusing more on People.
+It is a very interesting approach indeed because many downturns analyzed purely from a business perspective (i.e. market share loss, turnover declines by key customers, financial assessment of ineffective spends, etc), but the way Thailand's leadership approached it back then was from 'talent and organization lens'.
 So I lead the analysis part, and presented it together with HR Business Partners of the company to the Board, to then create action planning, led by each Board member.
-For the first time, we put strong design-thinking into HR plan and program as we bring the best-and-the-brightest mind of the company to co-design HR plan.
+For the first time, we put strong design thinking into HR plans and programs as we bring the best-and-the-brightest mind of the company to co-design the HR plans.
 And the result was great: sharp thoughts, rigorous program, and great support in executing the plan.
-That was a year to remember, as I can't recalled any other part on my career when I felt very satisfied on how HR made an impact on that particular year.
+That was a year to remember, as I can't recall any other part of my career when I felt very satisfied with how HR made an impact on that particular year.

 Step back, get the right framing, and act.

 The most important thing is also to keep the pace fast.
-Don't let conclusion on causes and action plan stop for just being a nice fancy study, framework and plans. o turnaround feed on plans.
-It feed by actions.
+Don't let conclusions on causes and action plans stop for just being a nice fancy study, framework, and plans. o turnaround feed on plans.
+It feeds by actions.

 Assemble diverse Project Team.

-Create a dedicated project team, with the right-mix.
+Create a dedicated project team, with the right mix.
 I remembered working with a mix of diverse talents that collaborate well.
-My strength is a structured-thinking, project-planning, a holistic 360-degree perspective on issues, and orchestrating seemingly-simultaneous actions but aimed to make one impact.
-My shortcoming is this: I need time to think and finding best solutions -- a perfectionist, who ended up risk-averse and often procrastinate.
-My team members are the opposite: One is energetic young fresh-graduate, very creative and has sparks of many ideas that helps me translate my ideas into something fun and engaging (if not, all the initiatives might have been executed in a clinical, plain and boring ways!), another one is a counter-part HR Manager who is courageous, very influential and can enter any conversation and wins it, with sharpness in ideas (which I help complement with rigor).
-The three of us 'run the show' and make the seemingly-impossible mission to put the engagement and energy of business in a U-turn, that lead to the business turnaround in only one year.
+My strength is a structured-thinking, project planning, a holistic 360-degree perspective on issues, and orchestrating seemingly-simultaneous actions but aimed to make one impact.
+My shortcoming is this: I need time to think and find the best solutions -- a perfectionist, who ended up risk-averse and often procrastinate.
+My team members are the opposite: One is energetic young fresh-graduate, very creative, and has sparks of many ideas that help me translate my ideas into something fun and engaging (if not, all the initiatives might have been executed in a clinical, plain, and boring ways!), another one is a counter-part HR Manager who is courageous, very influential and can enter any conversation and wins it, with sharpness in ideas (which I help complement with rigor).
+The three of us 'run the show' and make the seemingly-impossible mission to put the engagement and energy of business in a U-turn, that leads to the business turnaround in only one year.

 Here's the DONT-s, in which things that I almost did, but thanks to the team and the Leaders who coached me back then, I managed to alleviate it and move ahead :